RaitaroH/Stylus-DeepDark/README.md

 > Note: Releases are created internally, when submitting a PR do not include any.

 * `npm run update`: Update development dependencies.
+* `npm run lintfix`: Runs Stylelint with `--fix` switch on the  StylusDeepDark.user.css file.

 ## Contributors ✨